 "Everyone talks about money saved, but more importantly for us is how much more comfortable we are.
 The air is not dry because of burning fuel and excessive heat.
 We have a grandson now, and he enjoys playing with the air duct on the floor in front of the solarium and feeling the air blow in his face.
 It is always a comfortable temperature for him."

 Equivalent to the efficiency of geothermal heating

-Should I change to ALL-ELECTRIC heating?
+Should I change from fuel based to ALL-ELECTRIC heating?

 If you have an Oil or Gas furnace with central A/C or heat pump, converting to all electric often recommended by heating contractors, is like “killing the goose that lays the golden eggs”.
 With "all electric" heating, you no longer qualify for the reduced Dual Energy electrical rate.
 This means you pay more for using your appliances all year long, including a significant increase in air conditioning costs.
 Factor all of that in and "all electric", even with the relatively low Hydro Quebec standard rates, turns out to be the most expensive option after an oil furnace without dual energy.